Marco Dane: 1977–1990

-1992–93
+1992–1993

 Now a private investigator, Marco arrives in Port Charles in 1992, much to the intriguing delight of heiress Tracy Quartermaine Hornsby (Jane Elliot), who was in the middle of marital woes.
 Tracy engaged in an extramarital romance while hiring Marco to investigate the mistress of her husband, Jenny Eckert (Cheryl Richardson), a distant cousin of Luke Spencer (Anthony Geary).
 Marco, as a side venture, becomes a boxing promoter managing high school student Jagger Cates (Antonio Sabàto, Jr.).
 Jagger, who was dating at the time Brenda Barrett (Vanessa Marcil), had an obvious romantic attraction to classmate Karen Wexler, much to the displeasure of Brenda.

 Karen makes advances at Jagger which go unrequited, for which she reacts badly.
 Going into a bout of depression, Karen begins taking drugs and working at the Paradise Club strip club, owned by Sonny Corinthos (Maurice Benard).
 When Jagger discovers Karen and Sonny in bed together and learns she had been stripping and abusing drugs, boxer Jagger engages in an altercation which leaves Sonny greatly injured.
 An incensed Sonny puts a hit out on Jagger in retaliation, only to put the plan on indefinite hold at the insistence of Marco, who urges him to cancel the planned killing in return for a cut of Jagger's boxing winnings.

 Marco nearly persuaded Tracy to run off with him with a large cut of Quartermaine money but she left him with blank paper and went alone.

-Marco worked briefly for Frank Smith along with Luke Spencer and Sonny Corinthos and helped them break Frank Smith out of prison before leaving town to return to Lanview in 1993.
+Marco worked briefly for Frank Smith along with Luke Spencer and Sonny Corinthos and helped them break Frank Smith out of prison.

-Marco leaves town and returns to Lanview when Anthony left the series in 1993 to return to OLTL.